Barbara Brittingham (Chair)

 Prior to entering the regulatory environment, Paul worked in the private sector in the area of specialist engineering recruitment.
 Paul holds a B.Sc.
 (Hons) Management from Trinity College Dublin.

-Principal, Waterford College of Further Education (WCFE)
+Former Principal, Waterford College of Further Education (WCFE)

 A graduate of Business, Computing and Education from University College Dublin and DIT, B.Comm, HDip Ed., Dip.O.Ed., AMBCS, M.Ed., Gerard taught Business, Computing and Education up to and including degree level.
 He served as Project Officer and Development Officer in the National Council for Vocational Awards (NCVA) for two years.
 He was Acting CEO of City of Waterford VEC from 2009 to 2014.
 He served as a member of the NAPD FE Committee for many years and was an External Examiner on the Waterford Institute of Technology (WIT) Teacher Education programme.
-He is currently a member of the WWETB Quality Assurance Steering Group and is a member of the ETBI Principals of FE and Training Colleges Network.
+He was a member of the WWETB Quality Assurance Steering Group and a member of the ETBI Principals of FE and Training Colleges Network.

 President, National College of Ireland (NCI)